-Note that coverage varies with each insurance company and your should read the fine-print as there are always exclusions.
+Note that coverage varies with each insurance company and you should read the fine print as there are always exclusions.

 If the company offers a wellness package, you may also be covered for routine pet care including vaccinations, teeth cleaning, spay, neuter, deworming, and other preventive procedures.

 What is Not Covered by Pet Insurance?

 No pet insurance company covers pre-existing conditions.
 They may also not cover: